Date of Degree

 Copyright 2011 Tammi Rae Duncan

 Duncan, Tammi Rae.
-"Site-directed mutagenesis of the SPOR domain from Escherichia Coli FtsN." master's thesis, University of Iowa, 2011.
+"Site-directed mutagenesis of the SPOR domain from Escherichia Coli FtsN."
+MS (Master of Science) thesis, University of Iowa, 2011.